TazkiyaTech/quran-sdk/README.md

 # Quran SDK

-This library makes it easy for you to access verses of the Quran in your Android and iOS projects.
+This library gives you easy, offline access to verses of the Quran in your Android and iOS projects.

 For setup and usage instructions please follow the links below: